jhellingman/tei2html/Wiki/MediaOverlaysInEPub3.md

 ## MP3 or OGG Files ##

-The actual audio files are in a sub-directory called `audio`.
+The actual audio files are in a subdirectory called `audio`.

 ## OPF File ##